3 Tips to Find Low Competition Keywords for PPC Success

 Define Your Audience

 Once you have a list of keywords that meet your criteria, prioritize which ones are most relevant and most likely to convert into sales or leads for your business.
-Determining the intent behind the keywords will help you to determine how much money to put behind a set of terms and where to position them.
+Determining the intent behind the keywords will help you determine how much money to put behind a set of terms and where to position them.

 Brainstorm All the Words